(Click CONCORD THEATRICALS for rental of all Scores and Parts)

 Macaulay praised the musical score as “energetic, robust, warm, deliberately naïve (both ornery and innocent), in ways right for Twain.
 Mr. Yeston’s tuneful music with sonorities and harmonies that recall Copland, Barber and Prokofiev (“Romeo and Juliet”) ranges easily from comic to sinister, from Muff Potter’s drunkenness to a rich celebration of the Mississippi River.”

-The first music sample below (scroll down) is a 14-minute Suite Yeston created drawn from the score.
+The first music sample below (scroll down) is a 14-minute Tom Sawyer Suite Yeston created, drawn from the score.
 Opening on a bright morning in the South, the boisterous Tom enters and cavorts in the town square, he and Becky meet and fall for each other in their school Classroom after which Huck Finn barges in, and the boys horse around, build a raft, then run down to the Mississippi and launch themselves - as the mighty river swells and grows, ever widening and more powerful, and sweeps them off into adventure and legend.